inaimathi/robot-army-for-good/resources/pdb_reporter_prompt.md

 1. A high level summary of recommendations, in particular, whether any issues should be reported against the target repository.
-2. Any valid bugs from the checkpoint reports, including their repro steps (ideally including REPLable code and/or code block test cases), suggested remediation, a note about which file they originate in and a general description of the bug along with its' remediation priority.
+2. Any valid bugs from the checkpoint reports, including their repro steps (ideally including REPLable or sh-able code and/or code block test cases), suggested remediation, a note about which file they originate in and a general description of the bug along with its' remediation priority.
    This section should consist of a list of high priority bugs (those that might be exploited externally), followed by a separate list of low priority bugs (nice-to-have fixes that don't represent external attack surface or correctness issues).
 Include as much detail as possible